harbidel/Object-Counter-Streamlit-App/README.md

----
-title: Object Counter
-emoji: 🔎
-colorFrom: blue
-colorTo: indigo
-sdk: gradio
-sdk_version: "5.9.1"
-app_file: app.py
-pinned: false
-license: mit
-short_description: Count any object in an image by typing what to look for
----

 # Object Counter

 Count any object in an image — people, cars, sticks, steel rods, or anything else you can name — using open-vocabulary object detection.
 Type what you want counted at runtime; no fixed class list, no training required.